IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 The following properties are availble for use on the :csharp:`StandardDataSource`

+    :csharp:`CrudContext<TContext> Context`
+        The object passed to the constructor that contains the set of objects needed by the standard data source, and those that are most likely to be used in custom implementations.
     :csharp:`TContext Db`
         An instance of the db context that contains a :csharp:`DbSet<T>` for the entity served by the data source.
     :csharp:`ClaimsPrincipal User`